What is the Centennial QSO Party?

 - Stations outside of the USA may also count for points – there are over 10,000 members outside the USA!
 Some members outside USA are also VEs and Card Checkers.

 - ARRL appointees/staff/officers should choose for their QSO exchange the appointment or office held that is the highest point value (this is how the database will work also).
 E.g. KI9XX is an ARRL Life Member (LM is worth 2 points), a Volunteer Examiner (VE is worth 5 points) and a State Government Liaison (SGL is worth 30 points), therefore if he wants to send the appointment information as part of a QSO he should use SGL as that is the highest point value.
 Regardless of what designation is chosen for use, the database at HQ will give credit for the proper point value.
+An individual call sign is only worth the highest point value position/appointment -- If someone is an ARRL Volunteer Examiner (5 points), an Emergency Coordinator (12 points) and a Volunteer Counsel (15 points), that person's QSOs are worth 15 points -- the positional values do not add together.

 The Top Scorer from each ARRL Section, Canadian Province and DXCC entity will receive a First Place certificate.
 The Top five overall point scorers will receive awards.

 - Centennial QSO Party certificates are available for making QSOs with point-level achievements at four levels.
 These certificates are endorsable every 500 points.
 Plaques are available for Third and Top Levels.
 Point breaks for each level will be determined at a later date.
+These awards may be applied for online or via a paper application.

 - xxxx points = First Level Award Certificate